Nautyy9/poke_app/README.md

-# Fullstack MERN Project with GraphQL
+# FrontEnd PokeApp with ReactJs , Typescript , React Query and Redux Toolkit

 This is a fullstack project built using the MERN stack (MongoDB, Express, React, Node.js) and GraphQL.
 Both the frontend and backend parts are built on top of TypeScript, and the server-side GraphQL queries are executed using GraphiQL.